Sailias/cryptocoin_payable/README.md

 This will bypass the payment, set the state to comped and call back to your app that the payment has been processed.

 `@coin_payment.comp`

+### Expire a payment

+`@coin_payment.expire`

+Payments will auto-expire if you set the `expire_payments_after` option.
+The exact timing is not precise because payment expiry is evaluated whenever payment_processor runs.

 ### View all the transactions in the payment